-A receivership is the legal process that occurs when a receiver is sent in to take control of some or all of a company’s assets (alternatively known as enforcing a security interest).
+A receivership is a legal process that occurs when a receiver is sent in to take control of some or all of a company’s assets (alternatively known as enforcing a security interest).

 The receiver is an independent, qualified insolvency practitioner, who is generally appointed by a secured creditor (or in special circumstances by the court).

 There are two types of security interest:

 - Non-circulating security interests (such as land, plant and equipment)

 - Circulating security interests (such as cash, stock and debts owed to the company)

 Often, a receiver is also given power to take control of the company – in that case, they’re known as a receiver and manager.